PaperMC/velocitypowered.com/docs/developers/event-api.md

   });
 ```

-The return value of `EventHandler` is an `EventTask` instance, which can be `null` if you do not need to process an event asynchronously. `EventTask` is described in more detail below.

 ## Handling events asynchronously

 In Velocity 3.0.0, events can now be handled asynchronously.
 The event system allows a plugin to pause sending an event to every listener, perform some unit of computation or I/O asynchronously, and then resume processing the event.
 All Velocity events have the ability to be processed asynchronously, however only some will explicitly wait for events to finish being fired before continuing.